-- Deploy: Use this tab to add blueprints or scripts for building, configuring, and scaling your system architecture.
+- Deploy: Use this tab to add blueprints or scripts for building and configuring your system architecture.
 This may include actions such as creating a new VM, configuring a domain, or installing an application.

-- Teardown: Use this tab to add steps that terminate the machines in your deployment.
+- Manage: Use this tab to add a teardown process to your blueprint.
+A teardown process is a series of steps that terminate the machines in your blueprint deployment.

 How do I access the Blueprint Designer?